Tundra Tailgate Zone

-There will not be a flyover at this week’s game.
+There will be no flyover for Thursday night’s game.

 Vendors will stop serving in the stands/aisles inside the stadium at the end of the third quarter but most concession stands are open and will serve food until the end of the game.
 Alcohol cannot be brought into or out of the stadium.
 The sale of beer is limited to two per customer, per purchase, with all sales ceasing at the end of the third quarter.

 Please note: Concession Stands serving alcohol throughout Lambeau Field will not accept a driver's license that indicates "under 21," no matter what the age is on the driver's license.